jeffersonmwanaut/Zana/README.md

 #### Create a controller

-1. Open the Main controller `./src/Main/Controller/MainController.php` and add a new function `helloWorld()` that will build the page.
+1. Open the Main controller `./src/Main/Controller/MainController.php` and add a new function `helloWorld()` that will render the page.

 ```php
 // src/Main/Controller/MainController.php
 namespace Main;